Fitness Tips

 Running is one of the most common things you think about when you want to burn calories and lose some weight.
 It is the easiest and most accessible exercise you can do.

-This is the most popular option out there and it has been a primary choice for people all over the world.
-Many treadmills and advanced fitness gadgets make it easier these days because you can run on a treadmill to get in some intense exercise in the comfort of your home.
+Advanced fitness gadgets make it easier these days because you can use a treadmill to get in some intense exercise in the comfort of your home.
 There is no need to go to a gym or run in circles around your neighborhood.

 A lot of treadmills come with modern screens these days, also there are a lot of interactive apps that give you the option to run with other people from all over the world.
-A popular app like Zwift for example has many treadmills that are compatible with it, so no need to set it up on your end.

 How Much Time Do I Need on A Treadmill to Get Into Shape?